Skip to main content

 Specify:

-• <username> — username to authorize the iSCSI initiator.
-You can view it in the control panel: in the top menu, click ProductsDedicated Servers → section Network Disks and Storage → tab Network Disks → disk page → block Configuring an iSCSI connection → field Username;
+• <username> - username to authorize the iSCSI initiator.
+You can view it in the control panel: in the top menu, click ProductsDedicated Servers → section Network volumes and Storage → tab Network volumes → disk page → block Configuring an iSCSI connection → field Username;

-• <password> — password for authorization of the iSCSI initiator.
-You can view it in the control panel: in the top menu, click ProductsDedicated Servers → section Network Disks and Storage → tab Network Disks → disk page → block Configuring an iSCSI connection → field Password.
+• <password> - password to authorize the iSCSI initiator.
+You can view it in the control panel: in the top menu, click ProductsDedicated Servers → section Network volumes and Storage → tab Network volumes → disk page → block Configuring an iSCSI connection → field Password.

 Get-IscsiTarget